2nddigital/Digit2CMS/docs/concepts.md

 ### Project Structure file

 A project is structured in a tree consisting of modules.
 Each element in the tree has a unique id that is based on its position in the tree starting from the Root module (id: 0).
-The id '3$2' means that the module is located in the third subtree of the fourth subtree in the Root module.
+The id '0$3$0$2' means that the module is located in the third subtree of the first container of the fourth subtree in the first container of the Root module.

 #### Compiling: